About Hospital Operations

 Hospitals are grappling with staffing shortages, financial shortfalls, and extensive oversight and regulation.
 One in five hospitals is at risk of closure, yet hospitals remain committed to maintaining the care communities rely on and supporting the state’s health care workforce.
 To do this, hospitals are actively working with legislators and policymakers to find innovative and efficient ways to deliver care to all Californians.

-The Centers for Medicare & Medicaid Services (CMS) has issued revised guidance on emergency preparedness exercise requirements to provide additional clarification due to the continuing COVID-19 public health emergency.
+The Centers for Medicare & Medicaid Services (CMS) has issued new guidance on the May 11 end of the COVID-19 public health emergency and related regulatory waivers.